digitalcreations/router/README.md

   // notice that the variables for the method do not need to be in the same order as in the route,
   // but they need to have the same names
 }

+/**
+ * @route GET /cats/?filter={cats:catFilter}
+ */
+function filterCats($cats, $filter) {
+  // This uses the catFilter parameter type (see below) to convert the input sent through the
+  // filter GET parameter and provides it with the variable named $cats.
+The ONLY time you'll
+  // use this, is if you want parameter type conversion, or when you want to rename the query
+  // parameter before it arrives.
+Note that the $filter parameter is still available, but is
+  // a string
+}
 ```

 # Parameter types